ObjEmbed: Towards Universal Multimodal Object Embeddings: Experiment

 \subsection{Discussion}

-\textbf{How does proposal quality affect performance?} In ObjEmbed, we employ a state-of-the-art proposal generator, WeDetect-Uni~\cite{fu2025wedetect}, to produce 100 object proposals per image.
-Therefore, the recall rate is essential as the model can not encode missing objects.
+\textbf{Is ObjEmbed robust to the proposal network?} In ObjEmbed, we employ a state-of-the-art proposal generator, WeDetect-Uni~\cite{fu2025wedetect}, to produce 100 object proposals per image.
+We find that ObjEmbed exhibits strong robustness to the choice of proposal network.
+As shown in \Cref{tab:ab7}, ObjEmbed achieves similar performance across different numbers of proposals (50, 100, 150) and various proposal architectures (e.g., UPN~\cite{jiang2024chatrex}).
+The model effectively prioritizes high-quality proposals with higher matching scores, while suppressing low-quality ones.
+As a result, as long as object recall is comparable, the final performance remains stable.
+Furthermore, the quality of the proposals does not affect the global retrieval results.

+\textbf{How does proposal quality affect performance?} In ObjEmbed, the recall rate is essential as the model can not encode missing objects.
 As shown in \Cref{tab:ab5}, WeDetect-Uni achieves an Average Recall (AR) of 66.7 on COCO and 50.8 on LVISv1 val~\cite{gupta2019lvis}.
 To assess the upper bound, we conduct an oracle experiment in which ground truth bounding boxes are randomly mixed into the generated proposals (denoted as `mix' in the table).
 With access to ground truth regions, ObjEmbed achieves a significant gain of 12.2\% AP on COCO and 17.6\% AP on LVIS, demonstrating that (1) the model can accurately align object proposals with corresponding text descriptions, and (2) it effectively ranks high-quality proposals above low-quality ones during matching.
 These results indicate that the representation learning in ObjEmbed is orthogonal to proposal quality but its overall performance is still limited by the recall rate of proposals.
 Therefore, improving proposal quality through fine-tuning the proposal network on target datasets or leveraging human-annotated bounding boxes can further boost performance.

 \textbf{Can we directly use ObjEmbed to regress high-quality bounding boxes, similar to object detectors?} Given the importance of proposal quality, a natural question arises: can the embedding model itself be leveraged to refine proposals by predicting bounding box offsets, thereby improving localization accuracy?
 To investigate this, we conduct experiments where the model uses the IoU embeddings to predict both IoU scores and bounding box offsets simultaneously.
 The offset regression head is trained with a combination of L1 loss and IoU loss, following the standard practice in DETR~\cite{detr}.
 Similar to IoU regression loss, the bounding box regression loss is applied only to positive proposals with an IoU greater than 0.5.
 As a result, the regression head can refine existing bounding boxes but is unable to generate missing ones.
 As shown in \Cref{tab:ab6}, we find that incorporating box regression degrades overall performance, possibly due to learning conflicts.